The Sapporo Central Wholesale Market Curb Market is affectionately referred to as “Hokkaido’s Kitchen.”

 Access: 7-minute walk from the Nijuyon-ken Station on the Tozai subway line

-Kaisen Shokudo Kita no Gurume-tei: Offering a broad selection from seafood bowls to grilled fish!
+2. Kaisen-Ichiba Kitano Gourmet: Offering a broad selection from Sapporo seafood bowls to grilled fish!

-Kaisen Ichiba Kita no Gurume was the first shop set up in the Outer Market when the Wholesale Market opened in 1959.
-In addition to selling seafood products it also operates a diner where you can experience seafood bowls made with the freshest ingredients.
+Kaisen-Ichiba Kitano Gourmet was the first shop set up in the Sapporo Curb Market when the Wholesale Market opened in 1959.
+In addition to selling seafood products, it also operates a diner where you can experience seafood bowls made with the freshest ingredients.

 - Address 〒060-0011 北海道札幌市中央区北11条西22丁目4−1／4-1 Kita 11 Jyou Nishi 22 Chome, Chuo-ku Sapporo-shi, Hokkaido 060-0011

 Hours: 7:00 a.m. ~ 3:00 p.m. (last order 2:30 p.m.)

 3. Ume-do: Delicious Hokkaido crab seafood bowls at a direct wholesale outlet!

 The Ume-do diner is located behind the Nemuro Crab Market in the Sapporo Curb Market.
 In addition to being a diner, it also operates as a crab wholesaler.